Mike Waterson

-Michael Waterson (17 January 1941 – 22 June 2011) was an English writer, songwriter and folk singer.
+Michael Waterson (17 January 1941 – 22 June 2011) was an English folk singer and songwriter.

 Biography

 Waterson was born in Hull, East Riding of Yorkshire, England.
-After being orphaned at an early age, he was brought up there, with his sisters Norma and Lal, by their maternal grandmother, Eliza Ward, who ran a second-hand shop during the second world war, and who was of Irish Gypsy descent.
-He is best known as a member of The Watersons, with his sisters Lal Waterson and Norma Waterson and originally with their cousin John Harrison and later with his brother-in-law Martin Carthy.
-In the 1968–1972 interval between the two incarnations of The Watersons, he and his sister Lal recorded the album Bright Phoebus.
+After being orphaned at an early age, he was brought up there, with his sisters Norma and Lal, by their maternal grandmother, Eliza Ward, who ran a second-hand shop during the Second World War, and who was of Irish Gypsy descent.
+He is best known as a member of the Watersons, with his sisters Lal Waterson and Norma Waterson and originally with their cousin John Harrison and later with his brother-in-law Martin Carthy.
+In the 1968–1972 interval between the two incarnations of the Watersons, he and his sister Lal recorded the album Bright Phoebus.
 He and Lal were also part of the original Albion Country Band on the album No Roses with Shirley Collins.

 He also released a solo album, simply called Mike Waterson, in 1977.
-"Tamlyn" from the album is track eight on the first CD of the Topic Records 70 year anniversary boxed set Three Score and Ten.
+"Tamlyn" from the album is track eight on the first CD of the Topic Records 70-year anniversary boxed set Three Score and Ten.

 He was a member of Blue Murder.
-Mike also appeared in the original recording of Peter Bellamy's The Transports.
-In 2008, Mike made a guest appearance alongside Norma Waterson on Scottish musician James Yorkston's album When the Haar Rolls In, singing his sister Lal Waterson's song, "Midnight Feast".
+Waterson also appeared in the original recording of Peter Bellamy's The Transports.
+In 2008, Waterson made a guest appearance alongside Norma Waterson on Scottish musician James Yorkston's album When the Haar Rolls In, singing his sister Lal Waterson's song, "Midnight Feast".